 This is especially important in the early weeks of treatment when determining if Entyvio is achieving its intended goals.
 If necessary, dosing adjustments or alternative therapies may be considered.

-Managing Patient Expectations and Addressing Delayed Response
+Managing Patient Expectations and Addressing Delayed Health Response

 Effective patient counseling can significantly help manage patient expectations, including the question, “How long does Entyvio take to work?”
 Medical providers should clearly explain that clinical improvement may take time and emphasize the need for close monitoring during the induction phase.